• Skip to primary navigation

 trimming asparagus with a knife on a cutting board

-A drizzle of olive oil, a sprinkle of salt, a few grinds of pepper, and a light sprinkle of garlic powder is really all the asparagus needs before heading into the oven.
+A drizzle of olive oil, a sprinkle of salt, a few grinds of pepper, and a sprinkle of garlic powder is really all the asparagus needs before heading into the oven.

 roasted asparagus lined up on a sheet pan